deankoch/UYRW_data/markdown/get_helperfun.md

 lapply(here(c(data.dir, src.subdir, out.subdir, graphics.dir, markdown.dir)), my_dir)
 ```

 This project will generate many files.
-To keep track of everything, I
+To keep track of everything, each
-create a CSV table documenting every file written to disk: it’s file
+script gets a CSV table documenting every file that it creates: its file
-path, it’s type, and a short description of the contents.
+path, its type, and a short description of the contents.
 This function
-handles the construction of this table.
+handles the construction of the table.
 To call up the table for a
 specific script, simply use `my_metadata(script.name)`.

 ``` r